yaaminu/finicky/Readme.md

 3. `min_len`: The minimum length allowed, defaults to 0
 4. `max_len`: The maximum length allowed, defaults to `None`
 5. `pattern`: An optional regular expression to which the input must match.
-Pattern matching is accomplished with the standard python `re` package.
-Be careful when using this on untrusted input as you may expose yourself to regular expression denial attacks.
+Pattern matching is accomplished with the standard python `re` package.  **Be careful when using this on untrusted input as you may expose yourself to regular expression DDos attacks**.

 #### is_int
 A factory function that returns a validator for validating integers.